 Register now for Virtual Parent’s Night Out/Online Support Group

-All Blind Beginnings children/youth and their families are invited to join the Zoom room for Adam’s Accessible Story Time!
-Adam will read stories, but also provide image descriptions and explain concepts that might be new to some listeners.
+At 9:30 am, All Blind Beginnings children/youth and their families are invited to join the Zoom room for Adam’s Accessible Story Time!
+Adam will read stories, but also provide image description and explain concepts that might be new to some listeners.
 Following each story listeners can share their thoughts or ask questions about the story.

 Blind Beginnings families are then invited to stick around after Adam’s Accessible Storytime and join us for a hands-on activity.
-A Vision Specialist from Vision Loss Rehabilitation BC will lead us through these pre-school friendly activities once a month.
+Our November activity is making homemade Winter SnowGlobes!

 Where: The Blind Beginnings Zoom Room

-Register now for Online Baby Beginnings / Adam’s Accessible Story Time
+Register now for Early Beginnings / Adam’s Accessible Story Time

 On the last Friday evening of each month youth who are blind or partially sighted 12 – 20 years are invited to connect online for Creating Connections!